Introduction and Preview

 - Exit: This is applying your Exit Strategy when the time is right based on your plan.
 Exiting is particularly important, and you should not proceed with a deal unless you have one or more exit strategies planned, even if that strategy is intended to be used many years later.

-The Following is the Course Outline
+The Following is the Course Chapters Manual Outline:

 1: Preparing for Success